Top Tips & Tricks: Orlando With Small Kids

 Discover: Things to Do Beyond Theme Parks

 Express & Fast Passes

 To give your toddler the least amount of wait time, obtain these passes when available for your must-see theme park rides.
 Universal Orlando Resort offers Universal Express™ Pass, which requires an additional fee but has no designated time frame.

 Available in the My Disney Experience app, the complimentary Disney Genie Service will help you maximize your park time at Walt Disney World Resort.
 It also includes paid Disney Genie+ Lightning Lane Entrance for more than 40 attractions across the four Walt Disney World theme parks, as well as Individual Lightning Lane Entrance for highly demanded attractions.

 Please check with your preferred theme parks for the availability of express passes at the time of your visit.

 If you’ve followed our pre-arrival suggestions, you’ll be in good shape for a hassle-free family getaway in the Theme Park Capital of the World.
 The following tips and suggestions can help you ensure a perfect family adventure after you’ve arrived.

-Although it’s tempting to want to pack it all in, it’s smart to give your toddler time for a break to avoid exhaustion or meltdowns.
+Although it’s tempting to want to pack it all in, it’s smart to give your little one time for a break to avoid exhaustion or meltdowns.
 Everyone will feel refreshed by heading back to the hotel for an afternoon nap or cool dip in the pool.

 Rider Swap or Switch

 Here’s how it works: A family member informs a ride employee of their need to ride switch, whereupon one parent will be directed to wait at a designated area with the baby or toddler while the other parent takes the older child on the ride.
 Once the ride ends, the parents meet back up and switch off.
 This service is featured at all the major theme parks — just let a ride attendant be aware of your need.